kubesphere-retired/docs.kubesphere.io/content/advanced-v1.0/en/quick-start/jenkinsfile-in-scm.md

 Same as above, click **Create Credentials** to create a credential for `kubeconfig`, name Credential ID as **demo-kubeconfig**, then click **OK** when you're done.

-At this point, we have create 3 credentials totally.
+At this point, we have created 3 credentials totally.

 ![凭证列表](/credential-list-demo-en.png)